 For those traveling alone we will endeavor to arrange for congenial rooming arrangements wherever possible.
 If a single room is assigned either voluntarily or for reasons beyond our control, the single supplement must be charged.
-While on tour, if for some odd reason a single room is not available, the Globus tour director will refund you on the spot.

 What additional expenses will I have?